 The trees in the tree area are spaced at different intervals.
 Wider areas make it easier to pick up speed, while narrower areas require more control.
 The feeling of racing through nature is incredibly fun

-I spent three days skiing after the two of them.
-The ski resort is so vast that you'll never get bored.
+I spent three days skiing, following in the footsteps of the two of them.
+The ski resort is so vast that you never get bored.

-The runs spread across the slopes of three mountains face in directions other than west, so the location of the snow accumulation changes depending on the snowfall conditions and wind direction and strength.
-Still, considering the run distance and slope composition, the best way to conquer Rusutsu is to start from East Mt. and Mt.
-Isola.
+The courses spread across the slopes of the three mountains face directions other than west, so where the snow accumulates changes depending on the snowfall, wind direction, and strength.
+Nevertheless, considering the length of the runs and the slope configuration, starting from East Mt. and Mt.
+Isola is the best way to conquer Rusutsu.

 The top two photos are both from the tree area of West Mt.
 The distance is short, but the trees are sparsely spaced, making it easy to slip.
 It's the perfect mountain to get used to tree running.
 Of course, the snow quality is excellent